John, Prince of Asturias: Childhood

 Isabella I was quite an attentive mother for such a busy queen.
-John, being her only son, had a special place in her heart and she referred to him affectionately as ’my angel’ even when he was being reprimanded by her, John's wetnurse was Maria de Guzman, a member of the powerful Spanish House of Mendoza.
-It was commonly believed in the fifteenth century that a wetnurse could influence the character of the baby she breastfed; a healthy woman with a placid disposition was thus ideal.
+John, being her only son and of delicate health, was doted on, and she referred to him affectionately as 'my angel' even when he was being reprimanded by her.
+Isabella and Ferdinand attempted to ensure the sickly prince's well-being through prayer, charity, and careful oversight of his health.
+John's wetnurses were Maria de Guzman, a member of the powerful Spanish House of Mendoza, and Juana de Torres.
+The latter stayed by the prince's side well into his adolescence, possibly as a result of his frail health.

 John's paternal grandfather, King John II of Aragon, took close interest in the infant prince; he warned his son Ferdinand that the prince should not be tutored under one grandee, a member of the nobility, as they would have far too much influence over the boy.

 In 1492, Columbus named the newly discovered island of Cuba as Isla Juana in deference to Prince John, at that time the heir apparent.
+In 1494, Columbus's sons, Diego and Ferdinand, were brought to court to serve as John's pages.